python/devguide/getting-started/pull-request-lifecycle.rst

 ``patchcheck``
 ==============

-``patchcheck`` is a simple automated patch checklist that guides a developer through the common patch generation checks.
+``patchcheck`` is a simple automated checklist for changes in progress that guides a developer through common checks.
 To run ``patchcheck``:

 On *Unix* (including macOS)::